 Q: I don't know what style to use; what should I do?

 A: You should ask your mentor what style to use.
-A general rule of thumb: Arts and humanities use MLA or Chicago/Turabian; social sciences and education use APA or Chicago/Turabian; sciences use APA or the guidelines for a specific journal.
+A general rule of thumb: Arts and humanities use MLA or Chicago/Turabian; social sciences and education use APA or Chicago/Turabian; STEM fields typically use APA or the guidelines for a specific journal.
 If you use journal publication guidelines, be sure to include a copy of the guidelines or a sample article when you submit your manuscript for review.